SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <a name="atonement" href="#contents" style="font-size:1.6em;">2.7 Unlimited Atonement</a>

-Hopefully, your Calvary Chapel doesn't teach the erroneous, unbiblical and [textless doctrine](https://sevenshepherd.github.io/ordo-salutis-amyraldian/#bird5.6) of [limited atonement](https://sevenshepherd.github.io/limited-atonement/).
+Hopefully, your Calvary Chapel doesn't teach the [textless doctrine](https://sevenshepherd.github.io/ordo-salutis-amyraldian/#bird5.6) of [limited atonement](https://sevenshepherd.github.io/limited-atonement/).
 The Bible does not support limited atonement: 1 Jn 2:2; 4:14; Jn 1:9,29; 3:17; 4:42; 12:32; Ac 2:21; Ro 5:6; 1Ti 2:3-4,6; Titus 2:11; 2Cor 5:19; 2Pe 3:9. &ldquo;*Election and predestination are Biblical doctrines.*&rdquo;... &ldquo;*the doctrine of limited atonement, that Jesus did not die for the sins of the whole world, is clearly contrary to Biblical teaching.*&rdquo;<sup><a href="https://www.khouse.org/enews_article/2008/1089">1</a></sup>

 > We believe that Jesus Christ died as a propitiation (a satisfaction of the righteous wrath of God against sin) &ldquo;*for the whole world*&rdquo; (1 John 2:2; 4:9-10), and that He redeems and forgives all who will believe in the death and resurrection of Jesus Christ as their only hope of salvation from sin, death, and hell (Ephesians 1:7; 1 Peter 1:18-19).
 We believe that eternal life is a gift of God (Romans 6:23), and that &ldquo;*whosoever believeth*&rdquo; in Jesus Christ will not perish, but will have eternal life (John 3:16-18).
 I Timothy 4:10 says &ldquo;*we trust in the living God, who is the Savior of all men, specially of those that believe.*&rdquo; Hebrews 2:9 states that Jesus, &ldquo;*was made a little lower than the angels for the suffering of death, crowned with glory and honor, that He, by the grace of God, should taste death for every man*&rdquo; The atoning sacrifice of Jesus Christ was clearly sufficient to save the entire human race.
 >